 The glass fibers do not impede radio frequency waves, making a fiberglass enclosure suitable for devices that communicate via Bluetooth or wi-fi.
 Good choices for these applications include the PIP Series and the PTS Series fiberglass enclosure boxes.
 Of course, the fibers do interfere with transparency, so optional clear covers are made with polycarbonate plastic only.

-Fiberglass enclosures are inherently resistant to corrosion by moisture, which is why all our NEMA 4 enclosures are also rated NEMA 4X (provides corrosion protection.)
+Fiberglass electrical enclosures are inherently resistant to corrosion by moisture, which is why all our NEMA 4 enclosures are also rated NEMA 4X (provides corrosion protection.)

 Our fiberglass line is UV-rated for outdoor use.
 They have tightly-sealing gasketed covers, making them resistant to rain, blowing dust, ice, and factory washdown.